Battle of Posada: Background

-Some historians claim that the Cumans aided the Wallachians in the battle.
-Still in the Hungarian army there was a substantial Cuman-Hungarian contingent so this variant is very improbable.
-In 1324, Wallachia was a vassal of Hungary, and Charles referred to Basarab as "our Transalpine Voivode".
+In a diploma, dated July 26, 1324, King Charles I of Hungary refers to Basarab as "our voivode of Wallachia" (woiuodam nostrum Transalpinum) which indicates that at that time Basarab was a vassal of the king of Hungary.
+In short time, however, Basarab refused to accept the suzerainty of the king, for neither Basarab's growing power nor the active foreign policy he was conducting on his own account to the south could be acceptable in Hungary.
+In a new diploma, dated June 18, 1325, King Charles I mentions him as "Basarab of Wallachia, unfaithful to the king's Holy Crown" (Bazarab Transalpinum regie corone infidelem).

 The war started with encouragement from the Voivode of Transylvania and a certain Dionisie, who later bore the title Ban of Severin.
 In 1330, Charles captured the long disputed Wallachian citadel of Severin and handed it to the Transylvanian Voivode.

 Basarab sent envoys who asked for the hostilities to cease, and in return offered to pay 7,000 marks in silver, submit the fortress of Severin to Charles, and send his own son as hostage.
 According to the Viennese Illuminated Chronicle, a contemporary account, Charles said about Basarab: "He is the shepherd of my sheep, and I will take him out of his mountains, dragging him by his beard."
-Another account writes that Charles said that: "...he will drag the Voivode from his cottage, as would any driver his oxen or shepherd his sheep."
+Another account writes that Charles said that: "...he will drag the Voivode from his cottage, as would any driver his oxen or shepherd his sheep".

 The King's councillors begged him to accept the offer or give a milder reply, but he refused and led his 30,000-strong army deeper into Wallachia "without proper supplies or adequate reconnaissance".

 Charles entered Curtea de Argeș, the main city of the Wallachian state.
 Basarab having fled into the mountains, Charles decided to give chase.
 After many days of difficult marching in the Carpathian Mountains, the king and Basarab agreed to an armistice, with the condition that the latter would provide guides who knew the way out of the mountains and would lead the army back to the Hungarian plain by the shortest route.

 When the army entered a ravine, the Wallachians started to attack them from all sides, shooting arrows and pelting them with trees and stones.
 The army of Charles Robert was however decisively defeated following heavy hand to hand combat during the last two days of the battle.